-As per the terms of the contract, in the event of contract termination, Ms Góżdż is entitled to receive remuneration during the notice period.
+Mr Michael Shapiro, Vice President of the Management Board, is employed under an employment contract.
+As per the terms of the contract, in the event of contract termination, Mr. Shapiro is entitled to receive remuneration during the notice period.

-Mr Tomasz Zabost, Member of the Management Board, is employed under an employment contract.
-As per the terms of the contract, in the event of contract termination, Mr Zabost is entitled to receive remuneration during the notice period.
+Mr Tomasz Zabost, Member of the Management Board, was employed under an employment contract.
+As per their employment contracts, members of the Management Board are entitled to receive remuneration during the notice period upon termination of their employment relationship.

-Ms Monika Dobosz, Member of the Management Board, is employed under an employment contract.
-As per the terms of the contract, in the event of contract termination, Ms Dobosz is entitled to receive remuneration during the notice period.
+MS Monika Dobosz, Member of the Management Board, is employed under an employment contract.
+As per their employment contracts, members of the Management Board are entitled to receive remuneration during the notice period upon termination of their employment relationship.

-Mr Radosław T. Krochta, President of the Management Board, is employed under an employment contract.
-As per the terms of the contract, in the event of contract termination, Mr Krochta is entitled to receive remuneration during the notice period.
+Ms Agnieszka Góźdź, Member of the Management Board, is employed under an employment contract.
+As per their employment contracts, members of the Management Board are entitled to receive remuneration during the notice period upon termination of their employment relationship.